A simple introduction to zero-knowledge proofs (ZKP)

 zkApps

 zkApps are decentralized apps that rely on zero-knowledge proofs to run, ensuring privacy and security.
-We'll be talking about them a lot on this blog, so follow us!
+They belong to the bigger genre of provable apps.

 Why ZK rollups improve on optimistic rollups